 , an occupational name for a person who worked in the inner rooms of a mansion.

 in Middle English, ultimately derived from Old French.

 in Persian, from چرم (charm)

 , denoting an occupation.

-), hence a topographic name for someone living near a particular chestnut tree or group of them, or possibly a nickname for someone with chestnut-coloured hair... [more]
+), a name for someone who lived near a particular chestnut tree, or possibly a nickname for someone with chestnut-coloured hair.

-Derived from a place name which meant "ford by a cliff" in Old English.
+Derived from various place names that meant "ford by a cliff" in Old English.